 There is further information about the course on the University and Faculty webpages.

-There are no specific combination of A Level subject requested by the College.
+There are no specific subject requirements requested by the College.
 Mathematics is highly desirable for this course.
 Other useful subjects include, A Level Physics or Art.
 We may modify offers to take account of individual circumstances.
+Entry requirements can be found here.

 Please note that we would ask you to present a portfolio of recent work at interview.
 We will want to see something that illustrates your interests, experience and ability in the visual and material arts.
 Normally drawing and painting forms the basis of the portfolio but a small amount of work in other media such as sculpture and photography may also be included.
 It’s usually preferred that three-dimensional work be exhibited in photographs.